nulla2011/bluearchive-logo/README.md

 # BlueArchive-style Logo Generater

-A logo generater using canvas & vanilla js.
+A logo generater using canvas & Vanilla js.

 ## Used Fonts